Does Apple Increase Height?

 Papaya 20 182 60.9 Reduces inflammation, aids repair

-Pomegranate 10 236 10.2 Supports testosterone levels
+Pomegranate 10 236 10.2 Antioxidant support for bone tissue

 Age-Specific Impact of Apples on Growth

-What Changes After Puberty (And Why It Matters)
+After Puberty: What Changes and Why It Matters

 If you're serious about maximizing height potential, remember: